 The shield features CWR-1 Pin lock technology with a spring-loaded base plate to provide an excellent seal.
 Its shell is made up of heavy polycarbonate, and the face shield blocks all UV rays.
 The internals of this helmet is composed of 3D Max-Dry Pads, and everything is almost swappable.

 It has a very compact design and is perfect for intermediate to long oval head shapes.
 The ventilation of this helmet is on point, and the sound levels are unbelievable.
 Even with the vents open, you do not hear much noise.
 The helmet’s weight is about 3.5 lbs., making it the lightest Snell certified helmet in the current Shoei lineup.

 Shoei has crafted a fantastic piece that packs pretty much everything and will last years.
-The RF-1200 is a best helmet.
-It is safe, comfortable, lightweight, and quietest motorcycle helmet that a hardcore rider would appreciate.
+The RF-1200 is the best helmet.
+It is a safe, comfortable, lightweight, and quietest motorcycle helmet that a hardcore rider would appreciate.